TankerHQ/sdk-js/README.md

 // Init the isolated Tanker environment within your application const tanker = new Tanker({ trustchainId: '...' });

-// Sign in with the user's cryptographic identity await tanker.start(aliceIdentity);
+// Start a session with the user's cryptographic identity await tanker.start(aliceIdentity);

 // Encrypt data and share it with separate recipients or groups